WikiTeq/mediawiki-pages-News/README.md

 The size of the tag link font varies depending on the number of news using this tag.
 Feeds and tags are independent dimensions that can be used for news classification.

-The most common use case is to deliver the actual news rather than the full history of the news posts.
+The most common use case is to deliver the "actual" news rather than the full history of the news posts.
+By "actual", we mean news, the visibility period of which includes the current date.
 The actual news can be delivered to any page using `{{All news|actual}}` template call and wrapped to comply with the wiki's overall styling:

 ![Screenshot from 2023-07-02 14-05-19](https://github.com/WikiTeq/mediawiki-pages-News/assets/62721134/26e57994-5746-4cf6-b79a-5a4dd5b550ae)